ohmusso/NUCLEO-F302R8/README.md

 ./build.ps1
 ```

-sample.bin will be created at build directory.
+sample.bin will be created at build directory and reprogramming.

 ## Reprogramming